Family reunification within the European family

 ‘The EU family reunification policy provides an indicative example of the vacillation before adopting an inclusive scheme of immigrant integration.’
 Picture by sk on Flickr

-‘Try to imagine what “living the one’s family” meant’.
+‘Try to imagine what “living with one’s family” meant’.

 They tried; but obviously without the smallest success.